 This slider controls a stack of building blocks.

 Additional Graphic Slider Settings

-In addition to choosing one of the slider types above, the following options are available in the question editing pane for further customization.
+In addition to choosing one of the slider types above, the following options are available for further customization.
+They can be found under the Format section in the question editing pane.

 Graphic Slider questions have the unique functionality of choosing whether the question text will appear above, below, to the left, or to the right of the slider.

 Slider bars can be displayed either horizontally below the slider graphic or vertically beside it.